2022 AFL Grand Final: Second quarter

 Sydney won the opening centre clearance, ending with a behind to Lance Franklin.
 But, Geelong rebounded and again dominated the territory, at one stage enjoying a run of recording 18 out of 19 consecutive inside-50s.
 Over the next eight minutes, Geelong managed 1.2 (8), Tyson Stengle kicking the goal from a 50m set shot in the 5th minute.
 Thereafter, Sydney's competitiveness improved, and the balance of the quarter was much more even, with many repeat stoppages and ruck contests, and Sydney's run-and-carry game getting started.
-After winning the ball from a free kick, Sydney kicked keep to Hayden McLean who marked one-handed in the goal square and kicked Sydney's second goal in the 9th minute.
+After winning the ball from a free kick, Sydney kicked deep to Hayden McLean who marked one-handed in the goal square and kicked Sydney's second goal in the 9th minute.
 In the 17th minute, Hawkins won a free kick in a one-on-one marking contest and kicked his third goal.
 In the 20th minute, Callum Mills kicked a long goal for Sydney from 50m.
 The ensuing centre clearance was won by Geelong and ended with a mark to Stengle, who kicked his second goal from a 40m set shot.
 After turning over a kick-in, Isaac Heeney kicked a goal from a tight angle for Sydney in the 27th minute.
 It was the last score of the quarter, and at half time Geelong had extended its quarter time lead by one point, Geelong 9.8 (62) to Sydney 4.2 (26).

 Patrick Dangerfield was a dominant force in the centre for Geelong through the first half, winning several centre clearances which set up Geelong scoring opportunities.